FAQs: The Pandemic Fund

 What is the role of the World Bank in the Pandemic Fund?

-The World Bank is expected to play three roles in the proposed Pandemic Fund, drawing on its financial and program management, operational and legal expertise and experience in establishing and managing FIFs: (i) trustee, where the World Bank would hold and transfers donor funds to external entities based on instruction of the Pandemic Fund governing body; (ii) secretariat, where the World Bank would provide program management and administration services to the Pandemic Fund and support its governing body; and (iii) implementing entity where WBG institutions would appraise and provide implementation support for Pandemic Fund-financed projects.
-The World Bank would be represented as an Observer on the Pandemic Fund’s Governing Board
+The World Bank plays three roles in the Pandemic Fund, drawing on its financial and program management, operational and legal expertise and experience in establishing and managing financial intermediary funds (FIFs): (i) trustee, where the World Bank holds and transfers donor funds to external entities based on instruction of the Pandemic Fund Governing Board and provides regular reports on the Pandemic Fund’s financial status to the Governing Board; (ii) host of the Pandemic Fund’s Secretariat, which comprises of a small team of professional and administrative staff that manages the day-to-day operations, prepares policies and procedures, and manages partner relations and stakeholder engagement; and (iii) implementing entity where WBG institutions would appraise and provide implementation support for Pandemic Fund-financed projects.
+The World Bank is represented as an Observer on the Pandemic Fund’s Governing Board.

-What is the role of WHO in the Pandemic Fund?
+What is the role of the WHO in the Pandemic Fund?

-The WHO will support the Pandemic Fund as follows: (i) chair of the technical advisory panel to assess and make recommendations to the Governing Board on the technical merits of proposals for funding, ensuring linkages to the International Health Regulations, as part of the broader global PPR architecture; ii) participation in the secretariat, through seconding staff to support the work of the Secretariat; and (iii) implementing entity.
-In these capacities, and in line with other FIFs, the WHO would be represented as an Observer on the Pandemic Fund’s Governing Board.
+The WHO supports the Pandemic Fund as follows: (i) chair of the Technical Advisory Panel to assess and make recommendations to the Governing Board on the technical merits of proposals for funding, ensuring linkages to the International Health Regulations, as part of the broader global PPR architecture; ii) participation in the secretariat, through seconding staff to support the work of the secretariat; and (iii) participation in projects as an Implementing Entity.
+In these capacities, the WHO would be represented as an Observer on the Pandemic Fund’s Governing Board.